Testing Guide

 Using == to compare floating point numbers can lead to brittle tests because of slight differences due to limited precision, rounding errors, and revisions to fundamental constants.

 In order to avoid these difficulties, use numpy.testing.assert_allclose when comparing floating point numbers and arrays, and astropy.tests.helper.assert_quantity_allclose when comparing Quantity instances.
-The rtol keyword for each of these functions sets the acceptable relative tolerance.
+The rtol parameter for each of these functions sets the acceptable relative tolerance.
 The value of rtol should be set ∼1–2 orders of magnitude greater than the expected relative uncertainty.
 For mathematical functions, a value of rtol=1e-14 is often appropriate.
 For quantities that depend on physical constants, a value between rtol=1e-8 and rtol=1e-5 may be required, depending on how much the accepted values for fundamental constants are likely to change.

 Testing warnings and exceptions